d1pakda5/AutoRecon/README.md

 -t is for "Target" address and should be in this **domainname.com** format
 <br>-f is for "Filename", which is required by this tool.
 And should be in **.txt** extension.

+# Working Environment

+Perfectly tested in python 2.7 in Windows 10.

 # Questions I used to asked myself.

 <h2> Goal </h2>